Skip to Content

 Under the Children and Young Persons (Care and Protection) Act 1998:

-• A child is under 16 years of age; and
+• a child is under 16 years of age; and

-• A young person is aged 16 years or above but under 18.
+• a young person is aged 16 years or above but under 18.

 Requests for information from DCJ Community Services